Error Handling with Error Code Objects #

 }

-So far, still nothing very special: this is an object throwing an exception, albeit doing it during the destructor execution.
-Nowadays this is frown upon nowadays and that is why we have to decorate the destructor declaration with noexcept(false)
+So this is just an object throwing an exception, albeit doing it during the destructor execution.
+Nowadays, this is frown upon and, for this reason, we have to decorate the destructor declaration with noexcept(false)

 .